- About US

 The enhanced JROTC program has several objectives:

 1. To identify and recognize Outstanding JROTC Cadets at the Chapter, State Society, and National Society levels.
 The program has been designed to allow all candidates to be evaluated equally, regardless of the Military Service they represent.

 2. To encourage SAR members to make a personal presentation of the JROTC medal to Outstanding JROTC student in the nation

 3. To encourage SAR chapters to work with JROTC units to determine how best to encourage and recognize these outstanding student citizens and therefore support this exceptional national youth program.

 Each cadet chosen to win the award at the JROTC unit level will receive the SAR JROTC (Bronze) Medal.

 If there is a Chapter contest (because more than one unit participates in the chapter area) the Outstanding Cadet of the SAR chapter may receive a bronze medallion on a neck ribbon and a ribbon bar with a gold frame and a bronze star to wear on the ribbon bar.
 The local chapter may also provide a nominal monetary award.
 If only one unit enters the contest, that entry must go through the chapter for approval in order to advance to the State level contest.

 The Outstanding Cadet of the SAR State Society may receive a silver medallion on a neck ribbon, a gold frame for the ribbon bar and a silver star for the ribbon bar.
 The state society may also provide a monetary award.

 The Outstanding Cadet of the Nation will receive a gold medallion on a neck ribbon, a gold frame for the ribbon bar and a gold star for wear on the ribbon bar.
-As stated above, the National Society will provide a cash award of one thousand dollars ($1,000) and up to one thousand dollars in travel expense funds.
+As stated above, the National Society will provide a cash award of two thousand dollars ($2,000) and up to one thousand dollars in travel expense funds.